 Workbook-cheatsheets will help you keep track of your open questions.
 It will be a reminder of what you learned.

 I will be there to answer all of your questions.
 My goal is to ensure that after the course you become a perfect PM candidate.

-We will have group coaching calls to help you understand the project management methodology.
+We'll have group coaching calls to help you understand the Core Project Management methodology.

 You’ll have the ability to ask any questions related to project management and leadership.

 At any moment during the course, you submit a simple form.